 Can we agree that everything looks better in a mason jar?

+A funny thing happened when I transferred the paint into mason jars.
 It had nothing to do with paint.
 It was like when the Grinch realized Christmas wasn’t about packages and bows.
 Well, neither was the task of how to store leftover paint.

 Once I sorted through the paint I ended up with empty shelves.
 Empty!